WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Evaluation framework workflow

+We detail in this section the performance measure used for the different datasets in the WOODS benchmark.

+\paragraph{Synthetic challenge datasets} Spurious-Fourier, TCMNIST-Source and TCMNIST-Time were formulated to address specific OOD generalization challenges in time series; thus we only investigate the training and testing domain configuration of interest, i.e., $D^\mathsf{train} = D^d|_{d\in\{80\%,\,90\%\}}$ and $D^\mathsf{test} = D^{10\%}$.
+With this domain configuration, we perform a hyperparameter sweep, the model selection (see Section~\ref{appendix:model_selection}) and report the performance of the chosen model on the 10\% domain.

-\paragraph{Domain cross validation} To get a complete evaluation of the performance of an algorithm on a given dataset, we perform a domain cross-validation measure.
-We motivate this choice in Appendix~\ref{appendix:evaluating_ood_perf}.
-In summary, for every domain in a dataset, we hold this domain out as the test domain and perform an hyperparameter search by training on the remaining domain.
-After this hyperparameter search, we perform the model selection associated with the dataset (see Section~\ref{sect:model_selection}) in order to choose a model given a specific validation set.
-We then report the performance of the chosen model on the test set.
-All datasets in WOODS consist of at least 3 domains, therefore there are always at least 2 domains on which to apply an invariance penalty when doing the cross validation.
+\paragraph{Real-world domain generalization datasets} We report the performance of an OOD generalization algorithm with a domain cross-validation measure as follows.
+For every domain in a dataset, we perform a hyperparameter sweep with that domain held out from training.
+After this hyperparameter search, we perform the model selection associated with the dataset (see Section~\ref{appendix:model_selection}) and report the performance of the chosen model on the held out test set.
+We then report the average performance across domains.

-\paragraph{Hyperparameter search} For every held-out domain in our domain cross validation, we perform a random search~\cite{randomsearch} over the hyperparameter distribution of both training and algorithm hyperparameter distribution (see Appendix~\ref{appendix:hyperparams}) search following the random search.
-We train 20 models using randomly sampled hyperparameters.
-We then perform the dataset appropriate model selection methods to select the best models.
-For each domain, we split the data into 80\% and 20\% disjoint subsets of the full domain data.
-We use the 80\% split to train the models, and we use the 20\% split to validate ID on the training data and perform model selection.
+\paragraph{Real-world subpopulation shift datasets} We report the performance of an OOD generalization algorithm with the worst domain performance.
+We perform a hyperparameter sweep with all domains in the training dataset $D^\mathsf{train}$.
+After this search, we perform model selection (see Section~\ref{appendix:model_selection}) and report the worst domain performance.